 Returns a function.

-Pre-processes a Lua Page template (given by filename
+Pre-processes a Lua Page template (given by filename) and sends the

 result to the client.
 The file content is processed by